Probabilistic Unitary Formulation of Open Quantum System Dynamics: Probabilistic unitary formulation

 Since the only assumption made in the above derivations is the continuity of $\rho(t)$, Eq.\,(\ref{eq2}) is exact under all cases and thus very general.
 Moreover, from Eq.\,(\ref{eq2}), one can immediately obtain the semigroup master equation, by taking the generator $\mathcal{L}_t$, defined by $\dot{\rho}(t)=\mathcal{L}_t \rho(t)$, to be time-independent.
 A simple choice then is letting $H(t)$, $\tilde{\mathcal{U}}_{i,t}$ and $q_i(t)$ all to be time-independent, and the complete positivity further requires $q_i\geq0$ for all $i$ by the Gorini-Kossakowski-Sudarshan-Lindblad theorem \cite{gorini1976completely, lindblad1976generators}.
 Note that the time independency of $H$, $\tilde{\mathcal{U}}_{i}$ and $q_i$ is only a sufficient requirement, not a necessary one.
-As we shall see in Example II, contrary to the usual belief, a semigroup master equation can also contain time-dependent parameters.
+As we shall see in Example II, contrary to the usual belief, a semigroup master equation can also contain time-dependent parameters, if it is written in the state-dependent form.